|

 It's the perfect time of year to head out onto the lake on the TSS Earnslaw, and see Queenstown from a different viewpoint.

 We love sitting on Perky's Floating Bar with a local beer or wine and taking in those views.
-There's heaters and blankets to keep you warm if the temperature drops.
+There's heaters and blankets to keep you warm if the temperature drops, and they even allow you to take your own food on board.
+Maybe a famous Fergburger?

 The Queenstown Gardens take on a new look as the flowers bloom, and the lakeside trails offer stunning views.
 Hire a bike and experience the trail views, or for something really unique, try a guided Segway tour.